AlexeyPechnikov/gis-snippets/README.md

 ## Google Earth Engine (GEE) Javascript code snippets

 GEE is great and free of charge spatial processin engine which allows to process millions of available satellite images (Landsat 7/8, Sentinel 2 and much more) in minutes.
 We use GEE to produce high-quality satellite images and amplitude radar images (SAR) composites and extract DEM and so on.
 See also our project repositories for GEE scripts.
+See also our repository [Google Earth Engine raster to BigQuery SQL convertion project](https://github.com/mobigroup/geo-earthengine)

 <img src="GEE/Switzerland Mosaic using Google Earth Engine.jpg" width=400>